lilei-boxboro/leili_project/Redhat_test.md

 ![deployment recommendations](.\deprecs-1.jpg)

 #### Components ####
-One server with at least 2 CPU cores, 16GB RAM, and local storage as needed.
+Use one server with at least 2 CPU cores, 16GB RAM, and local storage as needed.

 #### Operating system ####
-Enterprise-grade Linux distribution with full support from an operating system vendor.
+Use Enterprise-grade Linux distribution with full support from an operating system vendor.
 RedHat Enterprise Linux and SUSE Linux Enterprise Server 12 are recommended.

 #### SSL configuration ####
-The SSL termination is done in Apache.
-A standard SSL certificate is required to be installed according to the official Apache documentation.
+Because the SSL termination is done in Apache, a standard SSL certificate must be installed.

 #### Database ####
 MySQL, MariaDB, or PostgreSQL.
-If using either MySQL or MariaDB, you must use the InnoDB storage engine because MyISAM is not supported.
+Use the InnoDB storage engine with MySQL or MariaDB.

 #### Backup ####
 Install ownCloud, the ownCloud data directory, and database on a Btrfs filesystem.
 Make regular snapshots at desired intervals for zero downtime backups.
 Mount DB partitions with the "nodatacow" option to prevent fragmentation.

-Alternatively, you can make nightly backups with service interruption.
+Alternatively, make nightly backups with service interruption.

 #### Authentication ####
 User authentication by using one or several LDAP or Active Directory (AD) servers.
 See [User Authentication with LDAP](https://doc.owncloud.org/server/10.4/admin_manual/configuration/user/user_auth_ldap.html) for information on configuring ownCloud to use LDAP and AD.